AbdulRahmanSilmy/AbdulRahmanSilmy/README.md

 Machine Learning Practitioner
 -----------------------------

-Highly motivated Electrical Engineering student at the University of British Columbia, specializing in deep learning and reinforcement learning.
-Successfully applied machine learning in real-world settings through 16 months of impactful co-op experiences, including optimizing mine operations and conducting research in power distribution systems.
+Driven by a passion for solving real-world challenges using machine learning, deep learning, and reinforcement learning.
+Always exploring new ways to turn data into impactful solutions.

-*   🌱 I’m currently learning Vision Transformers
+*   🌱 Currently diving into Vision Transformers to enhance image understanding.
-*   🔭 I’m currently working on voice activated AI switch
+*   🔭 Building an end-to-end real-time traffic anomaly detection system — transforming data into actionable insights in real time.

 ### Skills
 <p align="left">